MyNextID/idt-plus-plus/02_sd-cha-cha.md

 `sdp` contains the following members:

+- **`alg`: Selective Disclosure Algorithm**: REQUIRED.
+String.
+Defines the selective disclosure algorithm being used.
+For SD-Cha-Cha the `alg` value MUST be `sd-cha-cha`.
+The value is case sensitive.
+Other specifications MUST define algorithm names for the respective selective disclosure.
+If the Selective Disclosure algorithm is not recognized, the credential SHOULD not be processed.
 - **`enc`: Encryption Algorithm**: REQUIRED.
 String.
 Defines algorithm used for encryption and **MUST** have one of the following values:
   - `XChaCha20` (RECOMMENDED)
   - `ChaCha20`
 - **`hash`: Hash Algorithm**: REQUIRED.
 String.
 The hash algorithm MUST be a secure hash algorithm recognized in cryptographic standards.
 The default algorithm is `SHA-256`.
 The name of the hash algorithm MUST match one of the entries in the [Named Information Hash Algorithm Registry](https://www.iana.org/assignments/named-information/named-information.xhtml).
 - **`apu`**: REQUIRED.
 Base64url encoded string.
-MUST be the value of the `kid` of the ephemeral key:`payload.sdp.epk.kid`.
+MUST match the value of the `kid` of the ephemeral key:`/payload/sdp/epk/kid`.
-  - Potential optimization: MUST be set to `header.jwk.kid`.
+  - Potential optimization: MUST be set to `/protected/jwk/kid`.
 This option SHOULD be used only if the following two conditions are met:
     - issuer's signing key type matches the user's cnf key type
     - issuer's public key is in the header `jwk` parameter
 - **`apv`**: REQUIRED.
 Base64url encoded string.
-MUST be set to the `kid` of the confirmation method `payload.cnf.jwk.kid`
+MUST match the value of to the `kid` of the confirmation method `/payload/cnf/jwk/kid`
 - **`epk`**: REQUIRED.
 JWK.
 Ephemeral public key as JWK.
 It MUST have all the required members for the give key type and MUST contain the `kid` member.
 Supported `crv` values:
   - `P-256` (RECOMMENDED)
   - `P-384`